rosu-2805/server-sdk/README.md

 ### Commands API

-##### Task Validation
+##### Task validation
 You can check tasks for missing parameters.
-E.g a task has parameters that the project (used by the task) doesn't contain.
+E.g. a task has parameters that the project (used by the task) doesn't contain.
 It is useful to call this method right after the project has been uploaded to the Server.

-For now, there is no way to validate a project *before* upload.
+For now, there is no way to validate a project *before* uploading.

 ``` C#